S-KishoreBabu/S-KishoreBabu/README.md

 - **Leaf Disease Detection**: An application for detecting leaf diseases by analyzing uploaded images
 - **Smart Dustbin**: IoT-based project with an ultrasonic sensor and GSM module for notifications
+- **ShushBot**: An IoT project that monitors room noise levels and plays an audible warning ("Don't Shout") when the sound exceeds a predefined threshold.

 ## 📫 Get in Touch